anarchie347/CircuitSimulator/README.md

 7. Shortcut

 You may wish to create a shortcut to the application to add to your desktop or start menu

+# Additional information

+Troubleshooting: IF you encounter issues, please refer to [Github isses section](https://github.com/anarchie347/CircuitSimulator/issues).

+Contributing: Contributions are welcome.

+License: This project is licensed under the MIT License.
+See [LICENSE](https://github.com/anarchie347/CircuitSimulator/blob/main/LICENSE.txt) for more details.